Reginald Dwayne Betts

 “[Felon] shows how poems can be enlisted to radically disrupt narrative...
 Betts’s poems about fatherhood [are] some of the most powerful I’ve read...
 The black bars of redacted text [in the redaction poems], which usually suggest narrative withheld, here reveal its true contours...
 For Betts, the way to expression passes through such troubled silences.”

 “Poet and memoirist Betts (Shahid Reads His Own Palm) presents elegy after elegy in a devastatingly beautiful collection that calls out to young black men lost to the pitfalls of urban America.
 ‘In the streets that grieve our silence, children die,/ they fall to bullets & asthma, they fall/ into each other’s arms as mothers watch on,’ he writes.
-Betts keeps his forms as tight as his turns of phrase….These poems are aimed at readers willing to be moved and to be schooled, who appreciate poetry’s ability to cull beauty and hope from despair and desolation: ‘They have known cells like rivers and brown and/ Black men returning to prison as if it’s/ The heaven God ejected them from”
+Betts keeps his forms as tight as his turns of phrase….These poems are aimed at readers willing to be moved and to be schooled, who appreciate poetry’s ability to cull beauty and hope from despair and desolation: ‘They have known cells like rivers and brown and/ Black men returning to prison as if it’s/ The heaven God ejected them from.”

 “Inside silence there is a sliver of light that is the seed of the music of these poems, the origin of a melodic range we seldom see in a poet’s first collection.
 These melodies move in a harmonic range affirming human struggle with an extraordinary elegance.
 This collection of song is definite evidence of the gift.”